hmrguez/apiand-docs/docs/collaborate/add-cli-parameters.md

 ---
-label: 'How to add new CLI parameters'
+sidebar_label: 'How to add new CLI parameters'
 ---

 # How to add new cli parameters